ajimoti/roles-and-permissions-documentation/docs/references/role-enum-reference.md

 :::note
 Both illustrations above will return an instance of `\Ajimoti\RolesAndPermissions\Collections\PermissionCollection`

-We will touch on how to work with the permission collection in _[the permission class](https://blah.com)_
+We have touched on how to work with the permission collection in _[the permission class](/docs/collections/permission-collection)_
 :::

 ### getDescription($role): string